sheng-liang/rio/docs/README.md

     service: $namespace/$name # pointing to services in another namespace
 ```

-###### Watching Riofile
+#### Watching Riofile
-You can setup github repository to watch Riofile changes and re-apply Riofile changes.
-Here is the example:
+You can setup Rio to watch for Riofile changes in a Github repository and deploy Riofile changes automatically.
+For example:
 ```bash
 $ rio up https://github.com/username/repo
 ```
 If you want to setup webhook to watch, go to [here](#setup-github-webhook-experimental)

-### Monitoring
+## Monitoring
 By default, Rio will deploy [Grafana](https://grafana.com/) and [Kiali](https://www.kiali.io/) to give users the ability to watch all metrics of the service mesh.
-You can find endpoints of both services by running `rio -s ps`.
+You can find endpoints of both services by running `rio -s ps`, and then access these services through their endpoint URLs.

 ```bash
 Name                          CREATED       ENDPOINT                                           REVISIONS   SCALE     WEIGHT    DETAIL